 Choosing a Lawyer

 Although we can't recommend any particular lawyer, pursuant to the Legal Profession Act, a list of Attorneys who hold practising certificates is regularly published in the Gazette.
-This Roll, naming practicing attorneys as at and including 19 September 2022 here.
+This Roll was last published here and lists practising attorneys as of 13 February 2023.
 Attorneys are sometimes omitted inadvertently, so if you are looking for an attorney who is not listed, you can also make enquiries with the Law Association of Trinidad and Tobago or the Registrar of the Supreme Court.

 Contact information for your lawyer of choice may be available online, through the Law Association or through the telephone directory.

-Remember, although all attorneys are qualified to practise in T&T generally (for example, there's no specific qualification or admission to practise civil litigation as opposed to conducting criminal litigation).
-Attorneys are qualified to practise within any area of law.
-With that said, not every attorney may be sufficiently experienced to handle your specific matter (not every civil lawyer may be able to conduct a murder trial).
-Lawyers don't really formally specialise in any specific area through postgraduate study but they may be very experienced by practice exclusively in that area.
+Remember, although all attorneys are qualified to practise in T&T generally (for example, there's no specific qualification or admission to practise civil litigation as opposed to criminal litigation), not every attorney may be sufficiently experienced to handle your specific matter (not every civil lawyer may be able to conduct a murder trial).
+Lawyers don't really formally specialise in any specific area through postgraduate study but they may be very experienced by their choice to practise exclusively in that area.

 How do you ensure that the lawyer that you've chosen is right for you?
 Ask them questions.
 Be involved in the process.
 If they're privately retained, it is entirely your choice of which lawyer you hire.
 It is your matter, not theirs.

-Exercise that freedom of choice as you would in any other area of your life.
+Exercise your freedom of choice as you would in any other area of your life.

 Another option that may be available to you is the Hugh Wooding Law School's Legal Aid Clinic.
 If you are challenged financially and the Legal Aid and Advisory Authority is unable to assist you, try contacting Hugh Wooding Law School.
 More information is available on Hugh Wooding Law School's website or you can contact the Legal Aid Clinic by email at legalaidclinic@hwlsedu.com or by phone: 868-235-4960.